How are you? Ready to reach a new level when it comes to writing queries quickly and with quality?

 In a few weeks, your team will be developing standardized code, more secure when scripting in a variety of environments, and with much faster code creation and quality than you currently had.

-I'll repeat: Who is writing this did not win NOTHING From Redgate, I'm just a daily user of the tool, already using it for 4 years, and very pleased with the result.
+I'll repeat: Who is writing this did not win NO From Redgate, I'm just a daily user of the tool, already using it for 4 years, and very pleased with the result.
 I work on a team with 23 analysts, where EVERYONE uses SQL Prompt and that even showed us a tool problem: Once you start using it, you can't go without it and go back to SSMS Intellisense.
 Low productivity and dissatisfaction are visible when a new feature enters the company (it has an entire internal process to acquire new licenses and takes a while) or when someone formats the machine and needs to wait for SQL Prompt to be installed.

 That's it folks!